atenaiis/intuit_clone/README.md

 ## Acknowledgments

-- Hat tip to anyone whose code was used
-- Inspiration
-- etc
+Thanks to Team 123 Ocicats and Team 121 Ragdolls.

 ## 📝 License

-This project is [MIT](lic.url) licensed.
+This project has no license.